lekkha/airbnb-clone/README.md

 ### Built with

-- Reactjs + Vite
+- Reactjs
 - Javascript

 ### What I learned

-- Create React app with Vite
+- Create React app
 - Props
 - using map() method to get data